akashche/hostcompute_nspawn/README.md

  - no base images handling (not easy to solve as Windows images are not free, Docker can be used to pull the initial image)
  - no console support (stdout is redirected to file in mounted directory)
- - not networking support (should be easy to add)
+ - no networking support (should be easy to add)
+ - no RAM/CPU/IOPS limits (should be easy to add)

 Download
 --------